FDA: Two more eyedrop brands recalled due to risks

 The recall affects nearly 2,900 bottles, according to the company.
 The drops were manufactured in Arizona.

 Last week, the FDA posted a separate recall announcement from Apotex recalling six lots of prescription eyedrops used to treat a form of glaucoma.
-The company said it launched the recall after finding cracks in some bottle caps.
+The company said it launched the recall after finding cracks in a handful of bottle caps.

 The drops are distributed as Brimonidine Tartrate Ophthalmic Solution.
 0.15% and were sold between last April through February.